Stranmillis University College Teacher Education

-Stranmillis also offers the following special courses to IFSA students:
+Stranmillis also offers the following special classes to visiting international students:

 - Peacebuilding and Reconciliation

 - Work Based Professional Practice, which includes field placements

 A full class load at Stranmillis University College is 60 CATS credits for the semester, equivalent to 15 U.S. semester credit hours.
 Some modules have different credit values in the fall and spring terms.

 Find the classes you need fast with CHART.
 Our easy-to-use tool shows you classes recently taken by IFSA students

 Lab & Field Trip Fees